selcarmesan/Homework5/docs/README.md

 The controller contains a card reader class, which takes from a specified File to format it into a list of cards for a particular player.

-The view takes in a game of pawns board, and while active, is able to represent the board and hands in a simple, textual form to view the current progress of the game.

 The card class has a name, cost, value, and influence grid.
 It acts as a move to make within the game, requiring the space it is played in to have the proper number of pawns belonging to the player, after which its value (score) comes into play for the sake of tallying.